Skip to main content

 Palauan Pumpkin Soup

-Creamy soup made with local pumpkin, coconut cream, and spices.
-Comfort food that showcases abundant local produce.
-Served hot as starter or light meal.
+A creamy soup of local pumpkin, coconut cream, and spices.
+It makes good comfort food and leans on produce that grows well here.
+Served hot as a starter or a light meal.

 Bento Boxes